Max Muncy Player Props: Dodgers vs. Pirates

 Max Muncy At The Plate

-- In 28 games this year (41.2%), Muncy has picked up an RBI, and in nine of those games (13.2%) he had more than one.
-He has also driven in three or more of his team's runs in six contests.
+- In 40.6% of his games this year, Muncy has had at least one RBI.
+He's picked up more than one in 13.0% and driven in three or more of his team's runs in six contests.

-- He has scored in 34 games this year, with multiple runs nine times.
+- He has scored in 35 of 69 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.